SAMCOM-07/product-filtering/README.md

 # product-filtering

-This project is built with HTML, CSS and JavaScript
+This project was built with HTML, CSS and JavaScript

 How it works: